-MOIFA will be closed to the public starting on Friday, October 23rd, until further notice in accordance with revised NM public health directives.
+MOIFA is closed to the public until further notice in accordance with revised NM public health directives.

 Virtual Classroom School Program 2020/21

 This year MOIFA is offering virtual classroom visits, as part of the Invite a DCA Educator, for grades PreK - 8 on a variety of Folk Art topics.